Robert Beech-Jones

 Robert Beech-Jones is an Australian judge.
 He was appointed to the High Court of Australia in 2023, and previously served as a judge of the Supreme Court of New South Wales from 2012 to 2023.

 Early life and education

 Robert Beech-Jones was born in Wynyard, Tasmania.
-He is the youngest of four children born to Joan and Mike Beech-Jones, who immigrated to Australia from Wales in 1963.
+He is the youngest of four children born to Joan and Mike Beech-Jones, who emigrated to Australia from Wales in 1963.
 His father adopted a double-barrelled surname to honour Beech-Jones' paternal grandmother, who died from ovarian cancer when his father was a child.

 Beech-Jones grew up in Savage River, a small mining town on the west coast of Tasmania, where his father held a management position.
 He had to complete his secondary education elsewhere as the local high school ended after year 10.
 His family also lived in Montreal, Canada, from 1975 to 1977.

 Beech-Jones graduated from the Australian National University in 1988 with the degrees of Bachelor of Science and Bachelor of Laws.
+Whilst at the Australian National University, Beech-Jones resided at Burgmann College.